Perfection can be a storm. You may find yourself suddenly in the middle of it’s grip. It happened to me.

 How Did I Get Here?

-December 26th, 2018: my heart failing, my blood was diluted, my face had no color, and my eyes had no hint of emotion.
+On December 26th, 2018: my heart was failing, my blood was diluted, my face had no color, and my eyes had no hint of emotion.
 My organs were struggling to function, and my body had shut down some nonessential functions in order to stay alive.

 How did I get here?